d1d2dopamine/allostatic-sprint-hypothesis/README.md

 </tr>
 </table>

-A cluster-free BALLADEER v1.0.1 candidate has been written but has not yet completed a real-data rerun.
-No new BALLADEER numerical result should be claimed until that rerun occurs.
+A cluster-free BALLADEER v1.0.1 candidate is preserved at [`scripts/HEALTHY_VALID_BALLADEER.py`](scripts/HEALTHY_VALID_BALLADEER.py), with its status, required schema audit, run plan, and unresolved corrections documented in [`docs/BALLADEER_VALIDATOR_HANDOFF.md`](docs/BALLADEER_VALIDATOR_HANDOFF.md).
+It has not completed a real-data rerun.
+No new BALLADEER numerical result should be claimed until that rerun and its quality-control review are complete.

 ### UCLA CNP